 \section{Methodology}

-DRAGON is a two-stage framework that enables LLM agents to effectively solve large-scale COPs via state passing communication.
+DRAGON enables LLM agents to effectively solve large-scale COPs via state passing communication.
 As illustrated in Figure~\ref{fig:framework}, DRAGON iteratively alternates between two core tasks: Decomposition and Reconstruction.
-Starting from an initial solution generated by any fast heuristic, DRAGON progressively refines it by identifying subregions with high improvement potential and solving localized subproblems under explicit constraint awareness.
-In each iteration, the current solution is decomposed into manageable subproblems, locally optimized through reconstruction agents, and then reassembled into a globally improved solution.
-This hierarchical process unifies local and global optimization, allowing DRAGON to scale from small instances to complex large-scale COPs.
-The example workflow illustrated in Figure~\ref{fig:illustrate_tsp} is summarized in Algorithm~\ref{alg:workflow}, where implicit communication between agents occurs via solution state passing, and the subsequent sections detail each component of the framework.
+Starting from fast heuristic initialization, DRAGON progressively refines it by identifying regions with high improvement potential and solving localized subproblems under explicit constraint awareness.
+In each iteration, the current solution is decomposed into manageable subproblems, locally optimized through reconstruction agents, and then reassembled into a globally improvement.
+This hierarchical process allows DRAGON to scale from small instances to complex large-scale COPs.
+Algorithm~\ref{alg:workflow} summarized our workflow, where implicit communication between agents occurs via solution state passing.